Gindely/winequalityprediction/README.md

 * [Models Used](#models-used)
 * [Model Results and Selection](#model-results-and-selection)
 ## Introduction
 I was first introduced to wine during a wine tasting trip I took to Italy in 2010.
-We visited many cities such as; Milan, Florence, Tuscany, Venice, etc. in which we visited vineyards, drank wine, ate good food, and were taught about the wine making process.
+We visited many cities such as; Milan, Florence, Tuscany, Venice, etc. in which we visited vineyards, drank wine, ate delicious food, and were taught about the wine making process.
 Through my experience in Italy, I became a fan of wine specifically red wine.
 I wanted to take a deeper dive into what the components are for a high quality wine.
 ## Technologies
 Python
 ## Goal